-Stockholders should understand that our directors, executive officers and other employees may be considered as having an interest in the approval of the Amended 2010 Plan because they may, in the future, receive awards under it.
-If approved, the annual grants made to our non-employee directors in connection with our Annual Meeting, beginning with the 2018 Annual Meeting of Stockholders, would be issued under the Amended 2010 Plan.
-This would include an option for 15,000 shares for each non-employee director.
+Stockholders should understand that our directors, executive officers, and other employees may be considered as having an interest in the approval of the Amended 2010 Plan because they may, in the future, receive awards under it.
+If approved, the annual grants made to our non-employee directors in connection with our annual meeting, beginning with the 2022 Annual Meeting of Stockholders, would be issued under the Amended 2010 Plan.
+This would include options and restricted stock units covering \$300,000 worth (based on the grant date "fair value" of such awards) for each non-employee director.
 The Board believes that it is important to our growth and long-term success to be able to continue to offer these incentives.